intjelic/python-sfml/doc/source/tutorials.rst

            target.draw(clothes)

 To have a **transformable drawable** you have two implemenation choices.
-As in sfml2, you can either use a transformable internaly and combine your transformable at drawing time **or** ineriths your drawable from both :class:`.Drawable` and :class:`.Transformable`.
+As Like SFML in C++, you can either use a transformable internaly and combine your transformable at drawing time **or** ineriths your drawable from both :class:`.Drawable` and :class:`.Transformable`.